-Microsoft, Brooks and 11 more companies join Amazon in pledging to be carbon-neutral by 2040
+Microsoft, Brooks and 11 more companies join Amazon’s Climate Pledge to be carbon-neutral by 2040

-Thirteen more companies have joined Amazon’s Climate Pledge, committing to neutralize their carbon footprints by 2040.
+Thirteen more companies have joined Amazon’s Climate Pledge, committing to neutralize their carbon footprints by 2040, 10 years before the goal set by the landmark Paris climate agreement.

 The new signatories include Seattle-area firms Microsoft and Brooks Running, as well as Vancouver, B.C.-based seaplane company Harbour Air.
 The rest of the group includes major British-based consumer goods group Unilever, the owner of beauty brands Dove and Suave.

-Note: This story has been updated to include a quote from Amazon CEO Jeff Bezos.